tsupplis/zxccp/zxccp.md

           The equivalent of LIBR.COM.

-   All these programs work by converting their arguments to a form suitable for zxcc, and then invoking zxcc.
+   All these programs work by converting their arguments to a form suitable for zxccp, and then invoking zxccp.

-   There are no front-end programs for the CP/M build tools; you will have to enter arguments to these in the zxcc format given below.
+   There are no front-end programs for the CP/M build tools; you will have to enter arguments to these in the zxccp format given below.

   Filenames